PEA: benefits, dosage, contraindications

 Intestinal permeability ✪✪✪✪✪

-In a randomized, double-blind, controlled trial aiming to evaluate the effect of PEA and CBD on gastrointestinal tract permeability in humans, participants received a 600 mg dose of aspirin (to induce increased intestinal permeability) administered orally with 400 ml of water and 600 mg of CBD, 600 mg of PEA or a placebo.
+In a randomized, double-blind, controlled trial whose objectives were to evaluate the effect of PEA and CBD on the permeability of the human gastrointestinal tract, participants received a 600 mg dose of aspirin (to induce a state of increased intestinal permeability) which was administered orally with 400 ml of water and 600 mg of CBD, 600 mg of PEA or a placebo.
 PEA and CBD prevented inflammation-induced permeability, and these effects were mediated by different receptors.
-The authors conclude that in humans, PEA and CBD prevent increased permeability in the inflamed gut, which is very promising for the development of future intestinal therapies addressing increased intestinal permeability disorders such as IBD.
+The authors conclude that in humans, PEA and CBD prevent the increase in permeability in the inflamed intestine, which is very promising for the development of future intestinal therapies treating disorders of increased intestinal permeability such as IBD.

 Posologie